Guatemalans to vote in close presidential runoff | New Country 923

 Guatemalans to vote in close presidential runoff

-GUATEMALA CITY (AP) — Guatemalans go the polls Sunday in the second-round presidential runoff, pitting ex-first lady Sandra Torres against conservative Alejandro Giammattei in a nation beset by poverty, unemployment and emigration.
+GUATEMALA CITY (AP) — Guatemalans voted Sunday in a presidential runoff pitting former first lady Sandra Torres against conservative Alejandro Giammattei in a nation beset by poverty and unemployment, and dealing with migration issues.

 Giammattei, making his fourth bid for the presidency, is the favorite in a CID-Gallup poll which surveyed 1,216 people between July 29 and Aug.
 5. The poll estimated support for Giammattei at 39.5%, compared to 32.4% for Torres.
 It had a margin of error of 2.8 points.